 In the passion to build, we often over-build our infrastructure, lose efficiency and create additional vulnerabilities.
 You see this a lot with the sheer amount of wasted compute from over-architected environments.

 A great example of fighting against that entropy is leveraging platforms such as Mesosphere's DC/OS.
 We can use platforms such as DC/OS to fight some of the challenges around the waste in enterprise.
 When orchestration software is used effectively, not only is wasted reduced, but container tools bring simplicity back to the environment.
 In many cases, you can get a triple win: scale, efficiency and security.

-New Context has used this strategy in industrial data environments to help build a stronger deployment platform, while at the same time building stronger security and compliance into the environment.
+has used this strategy in industrial data environments to help build a stronger deployment platform, while at the same time building stronger security and compliance into the environment.
 It has allowed us to get greater control of the infrastructure, along with increased flexibility for the engineering team to deploy services.
 We were able to maintain good visibility and streamline the audit process for compliance.

 Applying this thinking to products such as DC/OS is an effective way to clean-up and get control of your architecture, bringing back a helpful level of simplicity.

 To unpack this a little further and get into specifics, let's break down automated application security and secrets management in DC/OS.

 DC/OS: Tactics and Techniques